Caregiving for CTE

 Caregiving in a crisis

 Symptoms of CTE can include impulse control problems, aggression, depression, and paranoia.
-If your loved one is struggling to cope and needs emotional support, please call the National Suicide Prevention Lifeline at 1-800-273-8255 and you will be connected to a trained counselor.
+If your loved one is struggling to cope and needs emotional support, please call the National Suicide Prevention Lifeline by dialing 988 or 1-800-273-8255 and you will be connected to a trained counselor.
 It’s free, confidential, and available to everyone in the United States.

 To learn how to best support your loved one who may be experiencing an emotional crisis, please watch this CLF webinar with mental health experts Dr. Ciara Dockery and Dr. David Reiss: